rawify/Polynomial.js/README.md

 Polynomial addmul(x, y)
 ---
-Adds the product of x and y to the current number
+Adds the product of x and y to the actual number

 Polynomial div(n)
 ---
 Returns the quotient of the actual polynomial and the parameter n

+Polynomial neg(n)
+---
+Returns the negated polynomial

+Polynomial lc()
+---
+Gets the leading coefficient

+Polynomial lm()
+---
+Gets the leading monomial

+Polynomial monic()
+---
+Divide all coefficients of the polynomial by lc()

 Polynomial derive(n)
 ---